History of City of Hope Phoenix

 Experts at the cancer center specialize in chemotherapy, immunotherapy, radiation therapy, surgery and targeted therapies such as anti-angiogenesis drugs to treat mesothelioma.
 Their team-based approach creates a multi-faceted treatment plan for patients, and they work to treat every stage of mesothelioma cancer.
 Therapies to reduce symptoms are also available for patients who experience side effects as a result of treatment or their condition.

 The center offers clinical trials to eligible patients for further treatment options.
 With integrative care to support patients with the emotional and physical hardships of a cancer diagnosis, patients are provided with a well-rounded treatment plan that promotes healthy and comfortable living.
-The CTCA offers pain management, nutrition therapy and oncology rehabilitation to enable patients to rebuild their strength and endurance during treatment and beyond.
+The center offers pain management, mesothelioma nutrition therapy and oncology rehabilitation to enable patients to rebuild their strength and endurance during treatment and beyond.